-The City is currently (2023) in the process of rezoning this Surplus Land Act site from M-1 to R-3 to allow for residential development.
-This rezone will occur prior to the start of the Housing Element planning period.
+1 The City is currently (20243) in the process of rezoning this Surplus Land Act site from M-1 to R-3 to allow for residential development.
+This rezone and all necessary entitlements will occur prior to the end of the calendar year 2024. start of the Housing Element planning period.